Check Out These Stunning Floral Decor Elements – They Will Really Add The “Wow” Factor To Your Celebration

 As a result, the wedding guest list was pretty much reduced to just family and close friends.

-If couples really wanted to stick to their original wedding plans, then they had no choice but to cancel or postpone their event.
+If couples really wanted to stick to their original wedding plans, they had no choice but to cancel or postpone their event.

 But those restrictions also had a silver lining.